 A boat provides a massive advantage in accessing the best hunting grounds.
-The most dramatic drop offs and quick changes in depth, where the big fish likes to hang out, are typically located at places where you have the mountains dropping straight into the sea, making shore diving impossible.
+The most dramatic drop offs and quick changes in depth, where the big fish likes to hang out, are typically located at places where you have the mountains dropping straight into the sea and thereby making shore access impossible.
 Unless you are a hell of a climber that is.

 The relative scarcity of fish in the Mediterranean, especially in the shallows, has forced Mediterranean spearfishermen to dive deeper and deeper in search for good catches.
 This environmental condition has turned them into some of the deepest underwater hunters in the world.
 The Ballearics are not an exception.
 It is not uncommon that people hunt in the range of 30-45m depth here.

 With that said, hunting in the shallows is still possible, especially in the winter when many fish move into burrows and under ledges and decent catches can be found in as little as a few meters depth.

 The water temperatures here changes a lot with the seasons.
 In order to dive comfortably all year around you need several wetsuits to avoid hypothermia and over heating.
 Personally I have 3 different wetsuits, all two piece open cell freediving suits.
 To simplify it a little I use them something like follows.